redis/mcp-redis/README.md

 }
 ```

+For more information, see the [VS Code documentation](https://code.visualstudio.com/docs/copilot/chat/mcp-servers).

 > **Tip:** You can prompt Copilot chat to use the Redis MCP tools by including `#redis` in your message.

 > **Note:** Starting with [VS Code v1.102](https://code.visualstudio.com/updates/v1_102),